-After making and using my crochet dishcloths, I decided that I needed to make a dish towel.
-I looked around to see if there were any patterns and didn’t really find too much.
-I found how to add a crochet hanger to a store bought towel, but that was not what I wanted.
-So I picked up my hook and modified my dishcloth pattern and turned it into a dish towel.
+After making and using my crochet dishcloths, I decided that I needed to make a crochet dish towel.
+So I picked up my hook and modified my dishcloth pattern and turned it into a simple crochet dish towel pattern.

 I admit I wasn’t sure how this was going, but it turned out that it worked out great.
-The towel will need washed before it will it fully absorb water if you plan to use to this towel for drying dishes.
-Want this crochet dish towel but don’t crochet?
-You can purchase one in my etsy shop or contact me for a custom made crochet dish towel.
+The towel will need to be washed before it will it fully absorb water if you plan to use this towel for drying dishes.

 Crochet Dish Towel Pattern